 Everyone is in for a good time at Daly’s Pub.
-Not only is the food an experience — gourmet, modern pub classics — the whole environment is full of adventure and fun.
-Try your hand at darts or shuffleboard while you enjoy a regional microbrew, or grab a group and plan to bowl a few games while you order your lunch or dinner.
-An open kitchen features delicious daily specials and hearty fare, like handcrafted, brick-oven pizzas and homemade fish and chips.
-Don’t miss desserts here, like the s’mores sundae with house-made marshmallows; you will have plenty of time to digest your meal while you visit the Wii lounge or play a vintage arcade game.
-It is all about fun, but you won’t be skimping on a foodie experience with special touches, such as homemade specialty sodas.
+Not only is the food an experience — a gastropub-style eatery with microbrews and specialty cocktails — the whole environment is full of adventure and fun.
+Try your hand at darts or shuffleboard while you enjoy a Montage Mountain Ale, or grab a group and plan to bowl a few games while you order your dinner.
+An open kitchen features delicious daily specials and hearty fare, like handcrafted brick-oven pizzas.
+Don’t miss desserts here, like the s’mores sundae with house-made marshmallows; you will have plenty of time to digest your meal while you play a round on the PlayStation or a vintage arcade game.
+It is all about fun, but you won’t be skimping on a foodie experience.
 Want to just relax and watch a game?
 There are plenty of TVs for that, too.